geekidharsh/udacity_nd/README.md

 		- project files

 sys notes:
-- This repository has an .gitignore sysfile
+- This repository has a .gitignore sysfile